aredridel/recipes/Ingredients.md

 Seasonings
 ----------

-I should probably also keep dried shrimp
+I should probably also keep dried shrimp and bonito flakes handy to make dashi, but I've not integrated that into my habits nor cupboard yet.

 - Bragg's Liquid Aminos